 In most cases, Naproxen will be taken as tablets or capsules that you swallow, though it is also available as a liquid if you have difficulty swallowing.

 Naproxen blocks enzymes that make pain-causing chemicals in the body called prostaglandins.
 Prostaglandins cause blood vessels to dilate and swell, which leads to inflammation and pain.
-By blocking the enzyme, these chemicals can’t be produced and so pain and swelling subsides.
+By blocking the enzyme, these chemicals can’t be produced, and so pain and swelling subside.

-As with most medication, how well and how quickly you respond to Naproxen will depend on many factors, including the dosage, duration and reason you are taking it.
+As with most medications, how well and how quickly you respond to Naproxen will depend on many factors, including the dosage, duration and reason you are taking it.

 In most cases, Naproxen starts working about 1 hour after taking it.
 However, it can take up to 3 hours to reach its highest efficiency.

 In situations where you are taking Naproxen twice a day to treat a chronic condition, it can take up to 3 days for it to reach its peak effectiveness.